 Course Materials: Each lecturer will post his/her slides and cases prior to the lecture.
 These can be found on the Canvas site under "Files".
-You are responsible for accessing the assigned case and other material before each lecture and reviewing it, so you are ready to discuss it in class.
+You are responsible for accessing the assigned case and other material.

 Some of the cases for the course come from: